ibrahidm/listy-vue-final/README.md

 ```

 ### Launch Server / Database
 This project uses [json-server](https://github.com/typicode/json-server) to simulate a RESTful API / database!
 I highly recommend checking it out for any of your future front-end projects!
-Great way to get started quickly which can prevent inter-team delays (or lets you freely move between front-end and back-end if you are a full-stack developer still creating your back-end endpoints!).
+Great way to get started quickly which can prevent inter-team delays and allows you to effectively work on your front-end, even if you are still building out your back-end endpoints.

+I don't work for them, I just think this is a really cool tool!

 To start the server:
 ```